Testing & Grades

 GPA (Unweighted / Weighted)

-GPA (Grade Point Average) is a summary of a student's overall academic performance, typically on a 4.0 scale in the US system — with 'unweighted' counting all courses equally and 'weighted' adding bonus points for Honors, AP, or IB courses.
+GPA (Grade Point Average) summarizes academic performance on a 4.0 scale.
+'Unweighted' counts all courses equally.
+'Weighted' adds bonus points for Honors, AP, or IB courses.

 Key Facts